Aortic Aneurysm Surgery

 Atherosclerotic disease may produce calcification in the wall of the aorta, and other blood vessels, which damages cells in the media, leading to subsequent dilatation.
 Poorly controlled hypertension, as it subjects the aortic walls to higher pressure, may also contribute to aneurysm growth.
 Atherosclerosis has been found to be related to such factors as elevated cholesterol levels, cigarette smoking, diabetes, poor physical conditioning, and genetic predispositions.

-Genetic diseases, such as Marfan's Syndrome, Loeys-Dietz syndrome, or Ehlers-Danlos Syndrome, may lead to progressive dilatation of all segments of the aorta due to abnormalities in collagen, one of the proteins that are vital to the integrity of the aortic wall.
+Genetic diseases, such as Marfan's Syndrome, Loeys-Dietz syndrome, Ehlers-Danlos Syndrome, and many other genetic non-syndromic disorders may lead to progressive dilatation of varying segments of the aorta due to abnormalities in fibrin, collagen, and other components vital to the integrity of the aortic wall.

 Aortic dissections may result in chronic dilatation of the aorta over time.
 An aortic dissection is caused by a tear in the inner lining of the aorta which allows blood to track within the wall of the aorta.
 Acute dissections of the ascending aorta must be repaired immediately.
-Chronic dissections of the descending aorta may heal with careful blood pressure control.
-However, since the wall of the aorta is weakened, it may progressively dilate over time.
-Endovascular stents may be used for treating aortic dissections.
+Acute dissections of the descending aorta are often treated with minimally invasive endograft to prevent long-term aneurysm formation.
+Chronic dissections of the descending and thoracoabdominal aorta may be amenable to endovascular repair but often require open surgical repair if the aorta dilates over time.

 Diagnosis